sdvx-wplace/level-20/README.md

 > [!WARNING]
 > The template image will be updated from time to time.
 >
-> At the **bottom right corner** of the template, the version number of the template has been engraved.
+> At the **right side** of the template, the version number of the template has been engraved.
 >
-> Current version is **11**.
+> Current version is **12**.
 If your template does not match what's on the map, please re-download the template.

 > [!WARNING]
 > Before working on a jacket, be sure to check the "Jacket Status" section below.